-One of our family traditions that my mum started many years ago is that the host puts a Christmas table gift at each place setting at dinner.
+One of our family traditions, that my mum started many years ago, is that the host puts a Christmas table gift at each place setting at dinner.
 These gifts are not meant to be anything too expensive or showy just a nice token gift that we all open together.
-Since we started hosting Christmas dinner a couple of years a go it is a tradition that we have continued to do and I one that everyone always seems to love.
+Since my husband and I started hosting Christmas dinner a couple of years a go it is a tradition that we have continued to do and I one that everyone always seems to love.

-I understand many people will wonder why on earth we do this, people already get so many gifts and this is just another added expensive, however I always set a £15 limit per person and usually manage to get the gifts for closer to the £10 mark, so these gifts are not big and expensive they are simple token gifts.
+I understand many people will wonder why on earth we do this.
+People already get so many gifts and this is just another added expensive, however I always set a £15 limit per person and usually manage to get the gifts for closer to the £10 mark, so these gifts are not big and expensive they are simple token gifts.

-Card games are a great table gift idea as they are easy to play and take up little room and these Top Quarkz ones from The remarkablz look brilliant.
-They are similar to top trumps and turn scientists into superheros and help develop math, English and decision making skills so are educational as well as fun, which is always a bonus.
+The Top Quarkz are similar to Top Trumps and turn scientists into superheros and help develop math, English and decision making skills so are educational as well as fun, which is always a bonus.
 They are suitable for ages 6 and over and cost £9.95.

-A colouring book is another great Christmas table gift as it can keep them busy for ages and can be done on their own or with someone else at the table and can be started and stopped and picked back up whenever they want to throughout the day.
+A colouring book is another great Christmas table gift as it can keep everyone busy for ages and can be done on their own or with someone else at the table.
+They can also be started and stopped and picked back up whenever they want to throughout the day.
 When opting for a colouring book for the dinner table we usually look for Christmas themed ones but this year as the children are a bit older the Newtons Rainbow colouring book has caught my attention.
 It has 35 colouring pages as well as 4 design your own super hero sections which sound really cool, and at only £4.99 it is well within our table present budget.

 If you are having children over for dinner that aren’t your own or maybe you don’t have children living in your own home then the complete art set is a great idea as it has everything they need so you don’t need to worry about them bringing crayons or hunting some out on the day.
 This complete art set from Smiggle contains colouring sheets, stickers and scented markers and is only £7 but looks like it costs more.